ICU4X Datagen

 and lto = true

-, the plurals example is at 394ko (at the time of writing), now by just providing a custom provider tailored to the used locales ("en" and "fr"), it shrinks down to 248ko!
-It almost cutted in half the binary size!
+, the plurals example is at 394 kB (at the time of writing).
+Now, by just providing a custom provider tailored to the used locales ("en" and "fr"), it shrinks down to 248 kB!
+It almost cut in half the binary size!

-I highly suggest to take the time to implement this.
+I highly suggest taking the time to implement this.

 Example